10 Must-Have Herbs & Spices for Your Garden

 Fennel is a type of perennial plant with a bulbous base that imparts a sweet, almost-anise flavor.
 From the pollen to the seeds, all parts of the fennel plant are edible but the bulb is the most sought after by chefs.
 Dried fennel seeds are often used in whipping up savory dishes but are also used in salads and slaws.

 Cooking with fennel improves heart and bone health because the seeds are packed with nutrients that promote normal blood pressure and healthy bone structure.
 In addition, fennel minimizes the risk of inflammation, digestion problems, and certain cancers.
 Fennel can be tricky to transplant so it's best to grow the seeds directly into pots.
 Use nutrient-rich, well-draining soils for best results.

 Rounding up our list of healing herbs and spices that you should add to your kitchen garden is mustard!
 Mustard is a great source of essential nutrients and antioxidants that protect healthy cells from oxidative stress.
 Used as a spice, mustard reduces internal and external inflammation.
 It also boosts the heart, artery, and bone health.
 Mustard also reduces your risk of certain cancers.

 Mustard is best grown from seeds using a shallow tray.
 Transplant the seedlings once they are established or until the plants have developed two sets of true leaves.
 Always set the pots in a sunny location and water regularly.

 Most of the herbs and spices in this list are available in your local supermarket but wouldn’t it be better to have your own fresh supply right in your kitchen?
-With these gardening tips, you can grow your favorite herbs and spices that you can harvest to season everyday dishes.
+With these gardening tips, you can grow your favorite herbs and spices that you can harvest to season your dishes.